voxpupuli/puppet-corosync/REFERENCE.md

 The minimum value for consensus must be 1.2 * token.
 This value will be automatically calculated at 1.2 * token if the user doesn't specify a consensus value.

 Default value: `undef`

+##### `ip_version`

+Data type: `Optional[String[1]]`

+This specifies version of IP to ask DNS resolver for.
+The value can be one of ipv4 (look only for an IPv4 address) , ipv6 (check only IPv6 address), ipv4-6 (look for all address families and use first IPv4 address found in the list if there is such address, otherwise use first IPv6 address) and ipv6-4 (look for all address families and use first IPv6 address found in the list if there is such address, otherwise use first IPv4 address).

+Default (if unspecified) is ipv6-4 for knet and udpu transports and ipv4 for udp.

+Default value: `undef`